adriandelser/cellogpt/README.md

 -Below I show 8 bars of random music in C major with its fingerings obtained through the overfitted model.
 We can also see the training loss as it goes to zero (as this model is very easy to overfit, since all notes only ever have one possible fingering in the training data and do not depend on other notes or fingerings).
 ![Overfitted fingerings](./output/overfit_music.png)
 ![Training loss for overfitted data](./output/train_loss_overfit.png)

+For these data we use a custom built decoder-only transformer (a version of Andrej Karpathy's implementation in his [GPT from scratch video](https://www.youtube.com/watch?v=kCc8FmEb1nY&ab_channel=AndrejKarpathy), modified to use mlx instead of pytorch) with the following hyperparameters:
+- embedding vector size: 16
+- context length: 16
+- learning rate: 1e-3
+- vocab size (number of different notes): 16
+- training iterations: 200, each with batch size of 64
+- number of transformer blocks: 3
+- number of self attention heads per MultiHeadAttention block: 4
+- no dropout